Create-Inc/gpt-tag/README.md

 ## Basic Usage

 `gpt-tag` libraries use a fluent interface to help provide maximum composability.
-Simply import `openi` from `@gpt-tag/openai` to start composing.
+Simply import `openai` from `@gpt-tag/openai` to start composing.

 ```typescript
 import { openai } from "@gpt-tag/openai";